timetraveller-123/tp/docs/DeveloperGuide.md

        Expected: First contact is edited.
 Details of the edited contact shown in the status message.
 Timestamp in the status bar is updated.

+### Finding person(s)
+1. Finding person(s) using valid fields
+    1. Test case: `findp n/John`
+       Expected: First contact is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.
+    1. Test case: `findp n/Alex John`
+       Expected: All person(s) with name containing "Alex" or "John" is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.
+    1. Test case: `findp t/senior diabetic`
+       Expected: All person(s) with tag containing "senior" or "diabetic" is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.
+    1. Test case: `findp no/Aspirin Paracetamol`
+       Expected: All person(s) with allergy containing "Aspirin" or "Paracetamol" is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.
+    1. Test case: `findp p/123456`
+       Expected: All person(s) with phone number equal to "123456" is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.
+    1. Test case: `findp e/john@gmail.com`
+       Expected: All person(s) with email equal to "john@gmail.com" is shown in the details panel.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+2. Finding person(s) using invalid input
+    1. Test case: `findp`
+       Expected: An error message is displayed due to the absence of any field.
+No person is shown.
+    1. Test case: `findp n/`
+       Expected: An error message is displayed due to the absence of the name.
+No person is shown.
+    1. Test case: `findp t/`
+       Expected: An error message is displayed due to the absence of the tag.
+No person is shown.

 ### Listing all orders